USTA NTRP RATINGS Questions & Answers

 No

-If a player is Dynamically Disqualified and the matches reversed, do the matches played count toward the ratings of the opponents?
+If a player is Dynamically Disqualified and the player’s section reverses matches, do the matches played count toward the ratings of the opponents?

 Can a player be disqualified if they have a valid computer rating?